ejasquith/vgcm/README.md

 - As a user, I want to remove games from my collection
 - As a user, I want to view my collection
 - As a user, I want to search, sort, and filter my collection
+- As a user, I want to save and load my collection

 ## Categories